How To Find The Price Elasticity Of Supply

 Calculating the price elasticity of supply accurately requires careful attention to detail and a thorough understanding of the market.
 Here are some practical tips and expert advice to help you:

 2. Consider the Time Horizon: As mentioned earlier, the time horizon is a crucial factor influencing PES.
 Be clear about the time period you are analyzing (e.g., short run, long run) and use data that is relevant to that time period.
-For example, if you are analyzing the short-run PES, use data on prices and quantities supplied over a relatively short period, such as a few months.
+Take this: if you are analyzing the short-run PES, use data on prices and quantities supplied over a relatively short period, such as a few months.
 For the long-run PES, use data over several years.

 4. Use the Midpoint Formula: When calculating percentage changes, the midpoint formula can provide a more accurate result than the standard formula.
 The midpoint formula calculates the percentage change using the average of the initial and final values as the base: